cmkobel/CompareM2/README.md

 Assemblycomparator2 works by calling a Snakemake workflow within a conda environment.
 It performs a palette of analyses on your genomes, and compares them.
 The main results from these analyses are summarized in a visual html-report that can be easily distributed.

-Assemblycomparator2 can be run either on a local workstation (>64GiB RAM), or a HPC (high performance computing) cluster.
+Assemblycomparator2 can be run either on a local workstation (recommended >= 64GiB RAM), or a HPC (high performance computing) cluster.
 Both conda environments and apptainer/singularity/docker images are available for all dependent software to run.

 ## Usage by examples